Anki

 What is Anki?

-Anki is a program which makes remembering things easy.
-Because it is a lot more efficient than traditional study methods, you can either greatly decrease your time spent studying, or greatly increase the amount you learn.
+Anki is a program that makes remembering things easy.
+Because it is a lot more efficient than traditional study methods, you can either greatly decrease your time spent studying or greatly increase the amount you learn.

 learning a language studying for medical and law exams memorizing people's names and faces brushing up on geography mastering long poems even practicing guitar chords!

-Anki cards are displayed like webpages, so can optionally style them with HTML, CSS and Javascript.
+Anki cards are displayed like webpages, so you can optionally style them with HTML, CSS, and JavaScript.

 You can select from hundreds of add-ons developed by the community to extend Anki beyond its core functionality.